toolleeo/cli-apps/README.md

 * [ncspot](https://github.com/hrkfdn/ncspot) - Cross-platform ncurses Spotify client written in Rust, inspired by ncmpc and the likes.
 * [ogg123](https://www.xiph.org/downloads/) - Quick `ogg` sound file player; no visual interface, just a command-line audio file player for the free and open `ogg` file format.
 * [opencubicplayer](https://github.com/mywave82/opencubicplayer) - Open Cubic Player (UNIX fork) is a music visualizer for various tracked music formats (amiga modules, S3M, IT), chiptunes and other formats related to demoscene.
+* [podbit](https://github.com/ejv2/podbit) - Podbit is a replacement for newsboat's standard podboat tool for listening to podcasts.
+It is minimal, performant and tries to focus just on being a podcast client, rather than an RSS reader.
+* [podboat](https://newsboat.org/) - A podcast download manager for text terminals, a companion for the newsboat RSS-reader.
 * [pulsemixer](https://github.com/GeorgeFilipkin/pulsemixer) - CLI and curses mixer for PulseAudio.
 * [PyRadio](https://github.com/coderholic/pyradio) - Curses based internet radio player.
 * [pytunes](https://github.com/bernhardfritz/pytunes) - Self-hosted music streaming service.